MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-synapse-analytics-implementation.md

 To setup ACLs in Data Lake Storage Gen 2, you can use one of the following methods:

 - **Azure CLI**
-  - For detailed instructions on how to use **Azure CLI** to grant ACLs permissions in ADLS Gen2 refer to [Use Azure CLI to manage ACLs in Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-acl-cli)
+  - For detailed instructions on how to use **Azure CLI** to grant ACLs permissions in Azure Data Lake Storage Gen2 refer to [Use Azure CLI to manage ACLs in Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-acl-cli)

 - **PowerShell**
-  - For detailed instructions on how to use **PowerShell** to grant ACLs permissions in ADLS Gen2 refer to [Use PowerShell to manage ACLs in Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-acl-powershell)
+  - For detailed instructions on how to use **PowerShell** to grant ACLs permissions in Azure Data Lake Storage Gen2 refer to [Use PowerShell to manage ACLs in Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-acl-powershell)

 - **Azure Storage Explorer**
   - For details instructions on how to use and install, refer to [Get started with Storage Explorer | Microsoft Docs.](/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows)